OleHolmNielsen/GPAW-benchmark-2018/README.md

 A subdirectory [easyconfigs](easyconfigs/) contains the EasyBuild files required to build GPAW 1.4.0.

-Build the GPAW, GPAW-setups and ASE software modules by:
+Build the GPAW, GPAW-setups and ASE software modules with foss-2018a by:
 ```
 eb GPAW-1.4.0-foss-2018a-Python-3.6.4.eb -r easyconfigs
 ```